-Religious, military and agricultural center of Tahuantinsuyo and later fortress of the rebel Incas, the Ollantaytambo ruins preserves in its structures one of the clearest samples of how it was lived in times of the empire.
+The religious, military and agricultural center of Tahuantinsuyo, and later the Fortress of the Incas Rebels, the city of Ollantaytambo, preserves in its structures one of the clearest examples of how it was lived during the empire’s time.

-The Ollantaytambo ruins is one of the peculiar and surprising Archaeological Parks of Peru.
-Due to the multiplicity of architectural types and the singularity of each of them: we have not reached the full knowledge of the techniques used in the construction of huge walls, with megalithic pieces that correspond to irregular polyhedrons in their form and excellent in their finish.
+Ollantaytambo is one of Peru’s unique and surprising archaeological parks.
+Because of the variety of architectural types and the uniqueness of each one of them: we have not fully understood the techniques used to build huge walls, with megalithic parts that match irregular polyhedra in shape and are excellent in their finish.

-Each stone worked is an independent work of art in relation to the others, with different sides, angles and volumes.
+Each worked stone is a work of art that is independent of the others, with different sides, angles and volumes.

 How to get from Cusco to Ollantaytambo

 Ollantaytambo is located at the western end of the Sacred Valley of the Incas.
 To get there, take the paved road that leads to Quillabamba.
-The village is in the km.
-78. The train to Machu Picchu also makes a stop in the village.
+The village is in km.
+78. The train to Machu Picchu also stops in the village.

-It is located in the district of the same name, in the province of Urubamba, in the department of Cusco.
-Approximately 60 km. in a straight line northwest of the city of Cusco.
+It is located in the same district in the province of Urubamba in the department of Cusco.
+About 60 km. in a straight line in the northwest of the city of Cusco.

 Ollantaytambo Train Station

-By road via Chinchero-Urubamba the distance is 75 km .; On the road that passes through Pisaq, the distance is 93 km.
+By car via Chinchero-Urubamba the distance is 75 km.
+On the road that goes through Pisaq, the distance is 93 km.

-The tambos of the incanato were many, each one is singularized putting a name before the word tambo; for example, Ollantaytambo which means the Tambo de Ollanta.
+The mantle’s tambos were many, each singularized by a name before the word Tambo; for example Ollantaytambo, which means Tambo de Ollanta.

 What to see in Ollantaytambo